Chair, Department of South Asian Studies

 Sunil Amrith is Mehra Family Professor of South Asian Studies and Professor of History, and a Director of the Joint Center for History and Economics.
 His research is on the trans-regional movement of people, ideas, and institutions, and has focused most recently on the Bay of Bengal as a region connecting South and Southeast Asia.
 Amrith's areas of particular interest include the history of migration, environmental history, and the history of public health.
 He is a 2017 MacArthur Fellow, and received the 2016 Infosys Prize in Humanities.

 Amrith's most recent book, Crossing the Bay of Bengal: The Furies of Nature and the Fortunes of Migrants (Harvard University Press, 2013) was awarded the American Historical Association's John F. Richards Prize in South Asian History in 2014.
 He is also the author of Migration and Diaspora in Modern Asia (Cambridge University Press, 2011), and Decolonizing International Health: South and Southeast Asia, 1930-1965 (Palgrave, 2006), as well as articles in journals including the American Historical Review, Past and Present, and Economic and Political Weekly.
-He is currently writing a history of water and environmental change in South Asia.
+His next book, Unruly Waters, will be published in December 2018 by Basic Books and Allen Lane.

-Amrith sits on the editorial boards of Modern Asian Studies and Past and Present.
-He is one of the series editors of the Cambridge University Press book series, Asian Connections, and of the Princeton University Press book series, Histories of Economic Life.
+Amrith sits on the editorial boards of Modern Asian Studies and is one of the series editors of the Cambridge University Press book series, Asian Connections, and of the Princeton University Press book series, Histories of Economic Life.